 Pairing Ideas

-- Beans: Refried beans or black beans are both nutritious and satisfying accompaniments.
+- Beans: Refried or black beans are both good sides.

 FAQs